Contemplating today's Gospel

 “You will be hated by all because of my name”

-But the baptized continue to live in this world and not another, they do not renounce their citizenship of this world nor deny their honest contribution to sustain and improve it; the duties of civic citizenship are also Christian duties; paying taxes is a duty of justice for Christians.
-Jesus said that His followers are in the world, but not of the world (cf. Jn 17:14-15).
-We do not belong to the world unconditionally, we belong entirely to Jesus Christ and to the Church, our true spiritual homeland, which is here on earth and transcends the barrier of space and time to land us in the final homeland of heaven.
+Still, we continue to live in this world and not another; nor do we deny our honest contribution to sustain and improve it —the duties of civic citizenship are also Christian duties; paying taxes is a duty of justice for Christians.
+Thus, Jesus said that His followers are in the world, but not of the world (cf. Jn 17:14-15).
+We do not belong to the world unconditionally; we belong entirely to Jesus Christ and to the Church, our true spiritual homeland, which transcends the barrier of space and time and leads us to our final homeland in heaven.

 This dual citizenship inevitably clashes with the forces of sin and dominion that move worldly mechanisms.
-Reflecting on the history of the Church, Newman said that "persecution is the mark of the Church and perhaps the most enduring of all."
+Perhaps this is why, reflecting on the history of the Church, Newman said that "persecution is the mark of the Church and perhaps the most enduring of all."

 Thoughts on Today's Gospel